 discuss ethical aspects affecting care delivery to women experiencing stressful situations relating to the compromised neonate;

 critically examine the process of audit and how this relates to research and development;

-demonstrate an understanding of the role of the healthcare team and external agencies, in supporting women when they explore their childbirth experiences;
+demonstrate an appreciation of the role of the healthcare team and external agencies, in supporting women when they explore their childbirth experiences;

-evaluate psychological theories and evidence underpinning the care of parents experiencing
+discuss psychological theories and evidence underpinning the care of parents experiencing bereavement or loss.

 anticipate the possible outcomes and management strategies when facing challenging situations in midwifery;